LaunchCodeEducation/lchs/src/chapters/errors-and-debugging/error-types.rst

 quit.
 Since syntax is checked during the parsing stage, these errors are found first.

-As you practiced your coding skills during the past several chapters, you probably spent some time tracking down syntax errors.
+As you completed the coding exercises in the last several chapters, you probably spent some time tracking down syntax errors.
 As you gain experience, you will make fewer of these mistakes, but they will never disappear completely.
 However, you will get good at quickly finding syntax errors.